 The Georgia Death Race

-The Georgia Death Race is a challenging 74-mile trail ultramarathon held in Blairsville, Georgia, starting at the Byron Herbert Reece Heritage Center and finishing at Amicalola Falls State Park.
-The course features approximately 16,000 feet of both ascent and descent, making it a grueling test of endurance.
-Runners must carry a 1-pound railroad spike throughout the race, which they ceremoniously throw into a coffin upon finishing, earning an engraved spike as a memento.
+The Georgia Death Race is a 74-mile trail ultramarathon from the Byron Herbert Reece Heritage Center in Blairsville to Amicalola Falls State Park.
+The rugged course features about 16,000 feet of climbing and 16,000 feet of descent, testing even seasoned runners.
+A unique ritual requires carrying a 1-pound railroad spike for the duration; finishers place the spike in the coffin and receive an engraved spike.